Spruce and Pine Streets

 - Philly Voice: Bicyclists say Greater Enforcement Needed (October 6, 2015)

-The bike lanes are the legal loading/unloading zone for delivery trucks and private vehicles dropping off people or cargo.
+The bike lanes are the legal loading/unloading zone for delivery trucks and private vehicles dropping off people or cargo if the curb regulation allows for loading/unloading.
 For more on the laws concerning parking in bike lanes, see our section on bike laws.